-In this section, we analyze the profiles of iron abundance and iron mass by resolving the two components, namely the iron plateau and the iron peak.
-From Fig. 9, we can immediately assess the contributions of the two components to the iron mass budget.
-In Fig. 10, we show the distribution of the ratio of iron peak mass to iron plateau mass within $r{500}$ , and also the correlation of the ratio with redshift.
-No redshift-dependence of the ratio is found based on Fig. 10.
-Despite that the ratios for most clusters are distributed within the range of $[5 \times 10^{-5}, 0.5]$ and centered at 0.008, we find clusters with extremely low iron peak mass.
-We check the spectral fits and profile fits for these cases and find that the clusters with low iron peak mass are consistently non-cool-core clusters which host no iron peak or a very weak iron peak in the center.
-A small number of clusters show $M{\rm Fe}^{\rm peak}/M{\rm Fe}^{\rm plateau} > 0.1$ ; in these cases, the central iron distribution is broad and slowly declining, so that it is ascribed mostly to the central peak.
+In this section we analyze the profiles of iron abundance and iron mass by resolving the two components, namely the iron plateau and the iron peak.
+From Figure 9, one can immediately assess the contributions of the two components to the iron mass budget.
+In Figure 10 we show the distribution of the ratio of iron peak mass to iron plateau mass within $r{500}$ , and also the correlation of the ratio with redshift.
+No redshift-dependence of the ratio is found from Figure 10.
+Despite that the ratio for most clusters are distributed within the range $[5 \times 10^{-5}, 0.5]$ , and centered at 0.008, we find clusters with extremely low iron peak mass.
+We check the spectral fits and profile fits for these cases, and find consistently that the clusters with low iron peak mass are noncool-core clusters which host no or very weak iron peak in the center.
+A small number of clusters show $M{\rm Fe}^{\rm peak}/M{\rm Fe}^{\rm plateau} > 0.1$ ; in these cases the central iron distribution is broad and slowly declining, so that it is ascribed mostly to the central peak.
 These cases would probably be better described by a third component in the form of a shallow power-law, however, the quality of the data makes it impossible to identify such additional component.
-In these cases, the iron mass in the peak should not be associated to the BCG but, rather, to the mix of the two components that appears as a broad bump.
-This is admittedly a limitation of the method since it is impossible to spatially separate the two components when the central peak has been smeared out.
+In these cases the iron mass in the peak should not be associated to the BCG, but rather to the mix of the two components that appears as a broad bump.
+This is admittedly a limitation of the method, since it is impossible to spatially separate the two components when the central peak has been smeared out.

-We also note, based on Fig. 10 and also the right panel of Fig. 9, that a few clusters have a very low iron plateau.
+We also notice, from Figure 10 and also the right panel of Figure 9, that a few clusters have a very low iron plateau.
 We check the profiles of these clusters, and find that this is mostly driven from one or more measurements of very low abundance in the outskirts, probably due to the low S/N of the data.
-A bias toward low abundance values in the outer regions has been noticed, and it has been shown that it can be removed by excluding the 0.9- 1.3 keV rest-frame band (corresponding to the iron L band emission complex, S. Molendi, priv. comm.).
-However, due to the limited signal of the spectra in the outer bins, we are not able to verify this effect nor the robustness of these low measurements.
-If, in these cases, we fix the iron plateau to some value, for example, $0.2 Z{\odot}$ , we find that the ratio between the iron peak and iron plateau becomes, by construction, consistent with the average value of the sample, while the fit to the profiles are still good due to the poor statistical weight of the low-abundance data points in outskirts.
-This, in fact, implies that we have a very loose constraint on the iron plateau in several clusters, which
+A bias toward low abundance values in the outer regions has been noticed, and it has been shown that it can be removed by excluding the 0.9-1.3 keV rest-frame band (corresponding to the iron L band emission complex, S. Molendi private communication).
+However, due to the limited signal of the spectra in the outer bins,